HelmchenLabSoftware/Cascade/README.md

 #### What does the output of the algorithm mean?

->The output is the estimated probability of action potentials (spikes), at the same resolution as the original calcium recording.
+>The output **spike_prob** is the _expected number of spikes_ in this time bin, at the same resolution as the original calcium recording.
+This metric is also called _spike probability_ for brevity in the paper and elsewhere.
 If you sum over the trace in time, you will get the estimated **number of spikes**.
-If you multiply the trace with the frame rate, you will get an estimate of the **instantaneous spike rate**.
-Spike probability (the output of the toolbox) can therefore be converted into spike rates by multiplication with the frame rate.
+If you multiply the trace with the frame rate, you will get an estimate of the instantaneous **spike rate**.
+Spike probability and spike rates can therefore be converted by multiplication with the frame rate.

 #### How large would a single spike be?
 >This depends on your frame rate (Hz) and on the smoothing (standard deviation, milliseconds) of your model.
 Use the following script to compute the spike probability shape for given parameters.